 This two-week itinerary will take you past some of the most popular and beautiful places to visit in Central.
 This route starts in Budapest and ends in Prague, but you can easily reverse it if it makes the most sense to you.

-Budapest – The capital of Hungary is an excellent place to start any Eastern Europe itinerary.
+Budapest – The capital of Hungary is an excellent place to start any trip to Eastern Europe.
 It is something of the gateway to Eastern Europe and a great jumping-off point to visiting Central Europe, the Balkans, or Romania.
 Budapest is one of the most beautiful and dynamic cities in all of Europe and you’re sure to fall in love with it instantly.
 Plan to spend about 4-5 days in Budapest to really do the city justice before moving onto your next destination.

 Vienna – Though not technically Eastern Europe, Vienna is an essential addition to an itinerary of this sort.
 Austria’s grand capital is a lovely place to explore for about 3-4 days and it is highly recommended that you take a day trip to the nearby capital of Slovakia, Bratislava.